 See a comprehensive review of the watch below.

 This watch has a Super Illuminator LCD with backlight and afterglow, a stopwatch and countdown timer, world time in 48 cities, an auto-calendar until the year 2099.
-The battery life is exceptional as well: it can last for nine months on a full charge without further exposure to light.
+The battery life is exceptional: it can last for nine months on a full charge without further exposure to light.
 Those who will use this watch at low temperatures will also be able to enjoy its resistance up to -10C (14F).

 Not sure which one to get?
 You can check out other Pro Trek models here.
 We’ll also be featuring another excellent model below.